dangdeptrai29/hambot-labs/README.md

 # HamBot: A Python Library for Robot Control

 HamBot is a Python library designed to control a robot equipped with various sensors, including IMU, Lidar, and Camera.
-The library is built to simplify robot programming, providing easy-to-use interfaces for sensor data acquisition and motor control.
+The library simplifies robot programming, providing easy-to-use interfaces for sensor data acquisition and motor control.

 ## Features
 - **Motor Control** using the Raspberry Pi Build HAT.